The following conflict of interest and commitment policy applies to all EHRA employees, both faculty and staff.

 C. External Professional Activities for Pay is defined as any activity that 1) is not included within one's University employment responsibilities; 2) is performed for any entity, public or private, other than the University employer; 3) is undertaken for compensation; and 4) is based upon the professional knowledge, experience and abilities of the employee.

-D. Covered Employee is defined as any faculty or EPA non-faculty person employed by the University of North Carolina Asheville.
+D. Covered Employee is defined as any faculty or EHRA non-faculty person employed by the University of North Carolina Asheville.

 E. Financial Interest is defined as:

 1) Payment for services to the Covered Employee not otherwise defined as institutional salary (e.g. consulting fees, honoraria, paid authorship);

 2) Equity or other ownership interest in a publicly or non-publicly traded entities (e.g. stock, stock options, or other ownership interest); or,